signalfx/integrations/collectd-zookeeper/README.md

 ### DESCRIPTION

-This is a collectd plugin for getting metrics and information from [ZooKeeper](http://zookeeper.apache.org) servers, based on the ZooKeeper monitoring script [check\_zookeeper.py](https://svn.apache.org/repos/asf/zookeeper/trunk/src/contrib/monitoring/check_zookeeper.py).
+This is a collectd plugin for getting metrics and information from <a target="_blank" href="http://zookeeper.apache.org">ZooKeeper</a> servers, based on the ZooKeeper monitoring script <a target="_blank" href="https://svn.apache.org/repos/asf/zookeeper/trunk/src/contrib/monitoring/check_zookeeper.py">check_zookeeper.py</a>.

 #### FEATURES